LuxciumProject/mapping-tools/library/mapping-tools/docker/meta/step-by-steps-instructions-to-the-AI_001.md

 The first project can be referred to as the "main project" or "development project" as it is the project that you are actively working on and developing.

 The second project can be referred to as the "testing pipeline project" or "docker pipeline project" as it is used to build the test pipeline for the main project using Docker.

+The instructions I provided above are instruction for YOU (the AI) to create A) a Dockerfile. and 3 shell scripts based on: B) docker build, C) docker run, D) docker exec; For me the user to copy/paste to include this code directly into my project...